Strawberry Refrigerator Jam

 - Dissolve cornstarch in lemon juice

-- Place prepared strawberries in a heavy bottomed pot with sugar and lemon juice mixture over med to high heat
+- Dissolve cornstarch in lemon juice.
+Place prepared strawberries in a heavy bottomed pot with sugar and lemon juice mixture over med to high heat.

-- Bring to a rolling boil.
-After about 12 min, lower heat to simmer and cover the pot with a lid for 15 min.
+- Bring to a rolling boil for about 12 min, lower heat to simmer and cover the pot with a lid for 15 min.
+Stir frequently.

-- Bring the heat to high again and allow the jam to darken and thicken.
-Stir constantly.
-The jam will begin to burn if it is not moved constantly for a final 10 min.
+- Bring the heat to high again and allow the jam to darken and thicken; about 5 minutes.
+Stir constantly to avoid burning; adjust the heat as needed.

 - Remove the pot from the burner and let it cool completely before placing it into jar for storage.

 - Store in the fridge for 14-21 days.